pub trait AttributeValue: AttributeBase {

 fn parse_value_meta( input: ParseStream<'_>, ) -> Result<SpannedValue<Self::Partial>>

-Parses the attribute value when parentheses ((
+Parses the attribute value when parentheses (() were peeked.

 Note: this is the input with the parentheses, and potentially following arguments.